Travel and Leisure

 If you’re traveling to Charleston, there’s no shortage of historic sites, world-class restaurants, attractive public squares and diversions.
 But there are a few highlights every itinerary should include.

 Start your trip with a stroll along King Street, a three-mile shopping promenade known for chic boutiques and antique shops.
-Definitely peek your head inside Blue Bicycle Books, George C. Birlant & Co, and Croghan’s Jewel Box.
+Definitely peek your head inside Blue Bicycle Books, George C. Birlant & Co, Croghan’s Jewel Box, or The Southern Gallery.

 You’ll need to ring a bell to get access to Croghan’s, a century-old jewel box of antique lockets, estate diamond brooches, and a selection of unusual Charleston-only items (think: $120 bowties made from South Carolina turkey feathers and $320 Corinthian white bronze oyster belt buckles on local alligator strap).